Casey Kasem: 1998–2009: American Top 40 second run

 The original American Top 40, hosted by Shadoe Stevens after Kasem's departure, was cancelled in 1995.
 Kasem regained the rights to the name in 1997, and the show was back on the air in 1998, on the AMFM Network (later acquired by Premiere Radio Networks).

 At the end of 2003, Kasem announced he would leave AT40 once his contract expired and would be replaced by Ryan Seacrest.
 He agreed to a new contract to continue hosting his weekly adult contemporary countdown shows in the interim, which at the time were both titled American Top 20.
 In 2005 Kasem renewed his deal with Premiere Radio Networks to continue hosting his shows, one of which had been reduced to ten songs and was retitled American Top 10 to reflect the change.

 In April 2005, a television special called American Top 40 Live aired on the Fox network, hosted by Seacrest, with Kasem appearing on the show.
 In 2008, Kasem did the voice-over for WGN America's Out of Sight Retro Night.
 He was also the host of the short-lived American version of 100% during the 1998–99 season.

 In June 2009, Premiere announced it would no longer produce Kasem's two remaining countdowns, ending their eleven-year relationship.
 Kasem, by this point at age 77, decided against finding another syndicator or replacement host, citing a desire to explore other avenues such as writing a memoir.
 He sent a press release announcing he would retire from radio on the July 4 weekend, the 39th anniversary of the first countdown show.

 Kasem also performed TV commercial voice-overs throughout his career, appearing in more than 100 commercials.

 In 2002, Kasem returned to the role of Shaggy, agreeing to continue on the condition that his character returned to vegetarianism (based on his personal lifestyle).
 In 2009, he retired from voice acting, with his final performance being the voice of Shaggy in Scooby-Doo! and the Samurai Sword.
 He did voice Shaggy again for "The Official BBC Children in Need Medley", but went uncredited by his request.
 Although officially retired from acting, Kasem provided the voice of Colton Rogers, Shaggy's father, on a recurring basis for the 2010–2013 series Scooby-Doo!
 Mystery Incorporated, once again uncredited at his request.

-As for his distinctive voice quality, "It's a natural quality of huskiness in the midrange of my voice that I call 'garbage,'" he stated to The New York Times.
+As for Kasem's distinctive voice quality, "It's a natural quality of huskiness in the midrange of my voice that I call 'garbage,'" he stated to The New York Times.
 "It's not a clear-toned announcer's voice.
 It's more like the voice of the guy next door."